metomi/rose/sphinx/glossary.rst

       Rose configurations are directories containing a Rose configuration file along with other optional files and directories.

-      The two types of Rose configuration relevant to Cylc suites are:
+      The two types of Rose configuration relevant to Cylc workflows are:

       * :term:`Rose application configuration`
       * :term:`Rose suite configuration`